Skip to content

 Think of it like driving with an open container of alcohol: even if it’s legal where you are right now, it may not be in other locations along your journey.

 Although cannabis is medically or recreationally legal in several states, this doesn’t mean that travelers can transport or possess marijuana across state lines legally.
-When crossing state lines, federal law applies, meaning that marijuana is still classified as a schedule 1 drug under the Controlled Substance Act (CSA).
+When crossing state lines, federal law applies, meaning that marijuana is still classified as a Schedule 1 drug under the Controlled Substance Act (CSA).

 Therefore, even if your destination allows for marijuana consumption, if it’s illegal elsewhere along the way – which almost certainly will be the case – uncertainty and risk increase.
 You could face civil penalties, criminal charges, confiscation of marijuana products, or even imprisonment.